Pre-cook the apples a bit to “set” their shape for the perfect deep-dish apple pie.

 Choosing the right apples for your baking needs can be a daunting task — there are thousands of varieties!
 And when it comes to apple pie, not all apples are equal.
 Thankfully, Amy Traverso, YankeeMagazine senior food editor and author of the award-winning The Apple Lover’s Cookbook (revised and updated for 2020!) is here to help.
 Here are her 10 expert picks for the best apples for apple pie.

 What Are the Best Apples for Apple Pie?

-Esopus Spitzenburg: This heirloom variety has flavors bright enough to make for an excellent raw snack, or to be pressed into ciders.
+This heirloom variety has flavors bright enough to make for an excellent raw snack, but these are also great bakers.
 Pick it up at farmers’ markets in the fall season and use it to make the perfect pie filling.